ENME480/enme480.github.io/docs/labs/week-06.md

 | [-30, -60, 60, -10, -90, -30] | | |

-# Submission

-Please create a neatly typed/written report for the lab including the following:
+## Deliverables/Submission

+### Report (PDF)

-- Correct frame and axes assignments for the UR3e
+- Clear frame assignments & axes drawings.

+- DH table with your chosen convention and parameter definitions.

-- DH table for the UR3e
+- Step-by-step derivation for the laser–plane intersection.

-- A detailed derivation of how the position of laser point is predicted on the workbench.
-- Error Analysis (for at least 3 points) with detailed explaination on how errors occur
-- Your code snippets for the functions supposed to be changed (function for moving the robot and calulating DH transformation matrix)
+- Error analysis (≥3 points): quantify FK vs. sim pose (from `/ur3/position`) vs. correct DH transform and laser prediction error; discuss atleast 4-5 sources of error

+- Short description of your publisher (design & message format).

+### Code

+- The FK function and the publisher function you modified (with comments).

+### Results

+- Filled test table (above).

+- Plots or tables comparing predicted vs. measured laser positions.

-Fell free to explore tools like `rqt` to get a deeper understanding of how the nodes are interacting with each other.
+Feel free to explore tools like `rqt` to get a deeper understanding of how the nodes are interacting with each other.